0xn3va/cheat-sheets/CI CD/Github/actions.md

 # GitHub Runner registration token disclosure

 GitHub Actions supports self-hosted runners that users can deploy to run jobs.
 The deployment process includes registering a self-hosted runner on the GitHub Service.
-[The self-hosted runner registration process](https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners) is the exchange of a GitHub Runner registration token for a temporary JWT token, and the subsequent generation of an RSA key that will be used by a self-hosted runner in the future to issue JWT tokens.
+[The self-hosted runner registration process](https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners) is the exchange of a GitHub Runner registration token for a temporary JWT token and the subsequent generation of an RSA key that will be used by a self-hosted runner in the future to issue JWT tokens.
 Therefore, the GitHub Service allows self-hosted runners to be registered based on the GitHub Runner registration token and subsequently identifies the self-hosted runner by its public key.

 The GitHub Runner registration token is a short-term token that has a 1 hour expiration time and it looks like this: